 Earning Advanced (Upper-Level) Hours

 All students earning a bachelor's degree in the College of Arts and Sciences must complete at least 42 hours at the advanced or upper-level.
-This is defined as 3000- and 4000-level courses (ie., the first digit of the course number is either a 3 or a 4).
-Most of your 42 hours will come from your major and minor coursework taken at the upper level while at UT Tyler.
+Upper-division courses are identified as 3000- and 4000-level courses (ie., the first digit of the course number is either a 3 or a 4).
+Most of your 42 upper-division hours will come from your major and minor coursework taken at UT Tyler.
 The balance of upper-level hours will be free electives.
+Be sure to reach 42 upper-division hours; completing your major and minor requirements may or may not add up to that number.

 Foreign Language Requirement (B.A.
 Degree)